Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 The Server's database plays a central role in storing essential data.
 You are allowed to use a SQL-based database or a NoSQL database (such as MongoDB).
 Remember to add the necessary `JDBC` (java database connectivity) dependency to your project.
 <br>The database must contain the following data:

-<br>**- Note that you are allowed to change the structure and number of tables, but you have to store all the mentioned attributes.**

 #### 3.1.
 Games
 This table stores information about video games, including their attributes.